 extra_args (defaults to None) A list of additional arguments to pass to the gpg executable.
-For example, you could pass extra_args=['-z', '0'] to disable compression.
+For example, you could pass extra_args=['-z', '0'] to disable compression, or you could pass extra_args=['--set-filename', 'name-to-embed-in-encrypted-file.txt'] to embed a specific file name in the encrypted message.